Dig-A-Hash/bitcoin-node-hub/README.md

 # Bitcoin Node Hub

 Bitcoin Node Hub is used to monitor and view information about multiple Bitcoin nodes.
 This is particularly useful for managing low-power, headless nodes that lack a dedicated monitor.
-Key features include real-time blockchain info, connection details including a detailed global map of peers, sync status, transaction querying and more.
+Key features include real-time blockchain info, connection details including a geographic map of peers, sync status, ban management, Mempool visualization, spam tacking, transaction querying and more.

 ## Dashboard